 His job is not to be an advocate for a particular policy, but first and foremost to represent the truth.
 Unfortunately, in his last report, he did not make an honest effort to look at empirical evidence and draw conclusions from it; rather, because he felt he already knew the answer, he simply regurgitated comforting confirmations of his personal biases, and the internet being what it is, sent them viral.
 We must do better if we expect to win the argument on the right to bear arms.

-† Here Swann likely makes another factual error by stating that Yemen is second after the US with 54.8 guns per 100 people–Serbia is second, when you count illegal firearms, with 58.2 guns per 100 people–but the data are conflicting so we’ll give him a pass.
+† Here Swann likely makes another error by stating that Yemen is second after the US with 54.8 guns per 100 people — Serbia is second, when you count illegal firearms, with 58.2 guns per 100 people — but the data are conflicting so we’ll give him a pass.

-‡ Note on my estimate: I included all crimes against the person that involved injury, from murder to female genital mutilation, although almost certainly many of the 359,000 assaults that caused the less serious “actual bodily harm,” as opposed to the 39,000 that caused “grievous bodily harm” (with or without intent) would not have been classified as aggravated assault in the United States.
+‡ Note on my guesstimate: I included all crimes against the person that involved injury, from murder to female genital mutilation.
+But many of the 359,000 assaults that caused the less serious “actual bodily harm,” as opposed to the 39,000 that caused “grievous bodily harm,” would not have been classified as aggravated assault in the United States.

 Of the 469,000 crimes against the person without injury, I excluded assaults without injury, mere possession of non-firearm weapons (without intent), harassment, and causing “public fear, alarm, or distress.”
 This may exclude some incidents, such as assaults on police without injury or hate crime harassment, that could have been considered aggravated assault in some US states.
 (I’m betting that the understatement bias here and the overstatement bias above are a statistical wash, although I can’t prove that.)
 I included all 15,000 rapes and excluded all other sexual offenses, like “buggery,” and included all 75,000 robberies.